Find Affordable College Courses

 $14,376 Average Tuition & Fees

-Our analysis found Rowan University to be the best value school for linguistics and comparative literature students who want to pursue a degree in New Jersey.
+Our 2023 rankings named Rowan University the best value school in New Jersey for linguistics and comparative literature students.
 Rowan is a large public school located in the suburb of Glassboro.

 Read full report on Linguistics & Comparative Literature at Rowan University